Justin Williams: Carolina Hurricanes (2004–2009)

 In 2006–07, Williams recorded career-highs in goals (33), penalty minutes (73), power play goals (12) and game-winning goals (8).
 It was Williams' second consecutive season of 82 games played.
 Williams made his first appearance in an NHL All-Star game at the 2007 NHL All-Star Game in Dallas, recording a goal and an assist.
 Williams also played for Canada in the 2007 IIHF World Championship, in which he won his second gold medal.

-Williams was off to a good start for his 2007–08 season, with 30 points in 36 games (9 goals, 21 assists), before his season ended: on December 20, 2007, during the first period of a game with the Florida Panthers, Williams suffered a torn ACL and MCL in his left knee after a hit by Rostislav Olesz.
-Williams underwent successful surgery for the torn ligaments on December 26, 2007, and returned on April 1, 2008, only to leave the game with an unrelated back injury.
+Williams continued his previous season's dominance with nine goals and 21 assists by mid-December before suffering a torn ACL and MCL in his left knee.
+Williams underwent successful surgery for the torn ligaments on December 26, 2007, and returned on April 1, 2008.

 On September 17, 2008, Williams was thought to be sidelined for four-to-six months when he tore his right Achilles tendon in an off-ice, pre-season workout.
-Williams underwent surgery for the injury the following day, on September 18.
-Williams again surprised fans and analysts when he returned from his injury on December 4, 2008, more than one month earlier than his earliest projected return date.
-He was greeted by a round of applause on his first shift by the crowd, and played his first full NHL game in nearly 11 months.
-He played 32 games before he was again injured, this time by a teammate's slap shot, which broke his left hand.
+He missed the first 25 games of the regular season but returned from his injury on December 4, 2008.
+In his first game back, Williams tallied his first goal since November 23, 2007.

 Los Angeles Kings (2009–2015)

-On March 5, 2009, Williams was traded to the Los Angeles Kings in exchange for Patrick O'Sullivan and the Calgary Flames' second-round draft pick.
+On March 4, 2009, Williams was traded to the Los Angeles Kings in exchange for Patrick O'Sullivan and the Calgary Flames' second-round draft pick.

 On February 28, 2011, Williams signed a new four-year, $14.6 million contract with Los Angeles.
 He scored 15 points in the 2012 playoffs, helping the Kings win their first Stanley Cup.

-During the 2012–13 season, Williams scored 11 goals with 22 assists, as the Kings would ultimately lose to the eventual Stanley Cup champions Chicago Blackhawks in the Western Conference Finals of the 2013 playoffs.
+During the 2012–13 season, Williams scored 11 goals with 22 assists, as the defending Stanley Cup champion Kings would make another deep playoff run before ultimately falling in five games to the Presidents' Trophy-winning and eventual Stanley Cup champion Chicago Blackhawks in the Western Conference Finals of the 2013 playoffs.

 Williams won the Conn Smythe Trophy as the most valuable player in the 2014 playoffs, where he won his third Stanley Cup and second with the Kings.
-He scored 9 goals and 15 assists during the playoffs, including the game-winning goal in Game 1 the Finals against the New York Rangers, and the Kings' first in the 3–2 comeback in Game 5 to win the Cup.
+He scored nine goals and 15 assists during the playoffs, including the game-winning goal in Game 1 the Finals against the New York Rangers, and the Kings' first in the 3–2 comeback in Game 5 to win the Cup.
 Williams also had points in all three Game 7 matches the Kings had en route to the Finals.